Daily Political Briefing — Tuesday, 5 May 2026

 Tehran is doing what Tehran does best: turning a localized confrontation into leverage for sanctions relief.
 The Hormuz standoff is not yet a blockade, but every tanker insurer is already repricing June routes.
 The real move is in Brussels — Lagarde's 2.00% deposit rate is now 225 bps below the Fed, and capital is flowing east across the Atlantic.
 The bet: ECB cuts again in June, EUR/USD breaks 1.10, and German real estate finally catches a bid.

-THE BET: ECB delivers a second consecutive cut in June (65% priced).
+THE BET: ECB may deliver a change in June (65% priced).
 If Bund 10Y breaks below 2.40%, the refinancing window for European infrastructure reopens.

 FACTS: